stroebjo/alfred-github-stars/README.md

 [Download the Workflow here](https://github.com/stroebjo/alfred-github-stars/releases).
 Then type this command into Alfred to set your GitHub username: `ghsset user <username>`.

 I used the public GitHub API wich currently limits anonymous request to 60 calls per hour.
-So you might experience some outages with heavy usage.
-If this is a no go for you should probably check out [this GitHub workflow](https://github.com/gharlan/alfred-github-workflow) which is also much more powerfull.
+As of now the workflow features a simple cache, the GitHub Stars will be cached for 24 hours after the first request.
+You can change the time inside of the `app.php`.

 Credits
 -------